-Due to the limited electricity generating capacity of this 2 turbine proposal (4mw in total) this application is a local application as defined by the Town and Country Planning (Hierarchy of Development) (Scotland) Regulations 2009.
-Notwithstanding this, the applicants did undertake a pre-application public consultation exercise and a report reviewing that process has been incorporated as part of a submitted Environmental Statement (ES).
+Due to the limited electricity generating capacity of the 7 turbine proposal (14mw) this application is a Local application as defined by the Town and Country Planning (Hierarchy of Development) (Scotland) Regulations 2009.

+Country Planning (Hierarchy of Development) (Scotland) Regulations 2009.
+Notwithstanding this, the applicants did undertake a pre-application public consultation exercise and a Report reviewing that process has been incorporated as part of the submitted ES.